Indiana University Natatorium

-Indiana University Natatorium is a swimming complex on the Indiana University-Purdue University Indianapolis campus in Indianapolis, Indiana, United States.
-It also serves as the home of the IUPUI School of Health & Human Sciences (including physical education, tourism management, pre-physical and pre-occupational therapy) with its offices on the second level and the Polaris Fitness Center on the first level.
-The Human Performance Lab is housed in the basement of the Natatorium building.
+Indiana University Natatorium is a swimming complex on the campus of Indiana University Indianapolis in Indianapolis, Indiana, United States.
+When the university was part of Indiana University-Purdue University Indianapolis, the Natatorium also served as the home of the School of Health & Human Sciences, including physical education, tourism management, pre-physical and pre-occupational therapy, with its offices on the second level and the Polaris Fitness Center on the first level.
+The Human Performance Lab is housed in the Natatorium's basement.

-The Natatorium has hosted hundreds of NCAA Division I Men's Swimming and Diving Championships, NCAA Division I Women's Swimming and Diving Championships, Big East Conference Swimming & Diving Championships, USA Swimming, USA Diving, and USA Synchronized Swimming Championships, local/regional meets, as well 11 Olympic Trials in swimming, diving, and synchronized swimming.
+The Natatorium has hosted hundreds of NCAA Division I Men's Swimming and Diving Championships, NCAA Division I Women's Swimming and Diving Championships, Big Ten Conference Swimming & Diving Championships, Big East Conference Swimming & Diving Championships, USA Swimming, USA Diving, and USA Synchronized Swimming Championships, local/regional meets, as well 11 Olympic Trials in swimming, diving, and synchronized swimming.

 The Natatorium has the largest seating capacity of any indoor pool in the United States; it can hold up to 4,700 spectators.